Chance Constrained Economic Dispatch Considering the Capability of Network Flexibility Against Renewable Uncertainties: Formulating CCED with network flexibility

-Problem \eqref{CCEDana} takes a similar form to a normal ED problem that does not consider renewable uncertainties.
-The right-hand side of \eqref{CCEDPmaxa}-\eqref{CCEDfmina} can be regarded as the equivalent generation limits and equivalent line capacities, say

-which consist of the physical limit ($\Pgi^{\max}, \Pgi^{\min}$ or $\fij^{\max}$) and an uncertainty margin ($c_i\covsum\alpha_{gi}$ or $c_{ij}\soc{\bm{T}_{\fij}\bm{T}_g\covsqrt}$).
-The major difference between \eqref{CCEDana} and a normal ED problem is that the limit values in \eqref{equlimit} are dependent on $\cov$, $\ag$ and $\br$ rather than constants.
-From the right-hand-side of \eqref{equlimit}, it can be seen that the physical limits are partly taken up by renewable uncertainties and the actually usable capacities shrink.
-This leads to the following discussion that reveals the role of decision variables against the uncertainties in different constraints.

-1) Generation constraints \eqref{CCEDPmaxa}-\eqref{CCEDPmina}.
-Greater renewable uncertainties (i.e., a greater $\covsum$) induce a greater uncertainty margin $c_i\covsum\alpha_{gi}$, which makes the generation constraints easier to be binding (i.e., the constraint holds with equality at the optimal solution).
-Suppose the generation constraint with respect to bus $i$ is binding, it implies that $\Pgib$ is cost effective and should take a greater value; however, the renewable uncertainties limit a further increase of $\Pgib$.
-In contrast, the participation factors $\ag$ tend to reduce the impact of renewable uncertainties and expand the dispatch interval for $\Pgib$.

-2) Line flow constraints \eqref{CCEDfmaxa}-\eqref{CCEDfmina}.
 Transmission congestion occurs when some line flow constraints are binding.
-In this case, the capacities of those congested lines, rather than the generation dispatchability, become the major bottleneck for further utilizing the cost-effective generators, which may drastically impact operational economy \cite{gedra1999transmission}.
-This issue becomes more significant in the CCED as $\fij^{\emax}$ is even less than the physical capacity due to the presence of uncertainty margin.
-It is straightforward to see the role of participation factors $\ag$ in the line flow constraints---they help to increase $\fij^{\emax}$ of those congested lines by tuning $\bm{T}_g$ and hence improve operational economy.
-The role of line susceptances $\br$ is composite.
-On one hand, $\br$ unleashes the line capacity by tuning $\bm{T}_{\fij}$.
-On the other hand, $\br$ re-routes the power injections $\Pgb+\Pwb-\Pdb$ to improve the base-case line flows $\fijb$ to better utilize the line capacity saved by $\ag$ and $\br$ (see the two sides of \eqref{CCEDfmaxa}-\eqref{CCEDfmina}).
+In this case, the capacities of those congested lines, rather than generation dispatchability, become the major bottleneck for further utilizing the cost-effective generators, which may drastically impact operational economy \cite{gedra1999transmission}.
+This undesirable event is more prone to occur in the CCED since $\fij^{\emax}$ is equal to the physical capacity reduced by an uncertainty-related margin, i.e., the actual usable line capacity shrinks under uncertainty.
+On the other hand, the expression in \eqref{equlimit} reveals how the decision variables contribute to congestion mitigation:

-According to the above discussion, the contributions of the decision variables are summarized in Table \ref{tabmechan}.
-We conclude that network flexibility introduces a new mechanism against renewable uncertainties.
-The base-case generations $\Pgb$ appear in the left-hand side of \eqref{CCEDPmaxa}-\eqref{CCEDfmina} and regulate the base-case power flow.
-The participation factors $\ag$ appear in the right-hand side of \eqref{CCEDPmaxa}-\eqref{CCEDfmina} and help to expand the equivalent generation limits and equivalent line capacities.
-By comparison, the flexible line susceptances $\br$ appear in both sides of \eqref{CCEDfmaxa}-\eqref{CCEDfmina} and specialize in exploiting the capacities of congested lines.
-Although $\ag$ and $\br$ both contribute to mitigating transmission congestion, it will be seen in the case study that $\br$ is much more effective than $\ag$.
-In the next section, a novel solution methodology for problem \eqref{CCEDana} will be designed based on the features of $\Pgb, \ag, \br$ in the problem.